 Recently, I've had the kids getting more involved.
 They've been walking over to a board in the middle of class to explain an idea.
 I find them teaching each other on the boards between classes.
 One student has started taking pictures of his boards with a cam-scanner app as a way to save his notes.
 Not too bad for a few dollars at Home Depot.

-UPDATE SUMMER 2018: I moved schools last year and I got to take the whiteboards with me.
+I moved buildings last year and I got to take the whiteboards with me.
 Most of the command strips came off easily, except those on the window in direct sunlight.
 Those degraded and needed to be scraped off.
 I was able to save all of the plastic hooks, and simply buy more command strips.
 Below are some pictures of my new classroom.

 UPDATE FALL 2018:

 The VNPS are spreading!
 I moved out of my room and took my boards with me, but the teacher that moved in created a set of her own.
 She used larger holes (1.5 inch diameter) and red duct tape.
 It looks great!